 • Complete a special three-year curriculum designed by the undergraduate institution.

-• Take the Dental Admissions Test (DAT)
+• Take the Dental Admissions Test (DAT) by November 1

 • Submit a formal application to the Texas Medical and Dental Schools Application Service before October 1 of the third year.

 The student is ready to enroll in Dental School when he/she has...